shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/member-currency-service.md

 ---
 title: Member Currency Service
-description: Member currency service is read-only and shows you the list of currencies used by a member's publisher ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Member currency service is read-only and shows you the list of currencies used by a member's publisher. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---